 There are more than 350 different birds species that call the Ibera marsh home, each as colorful as the next 🇦🇷Martín Pescador Grande 🇺🇸Ringed Kingfisher by @gag677

-You can take a plane from Buenos Aires to Posadas airport, visit the wetlands for 4 days, and then continue your trip to Iguazu.
-There are no flights between Puerto Iguazú and Posadas, but it is possible to connect them by land with a private transfer and know the Ruins of San Ignacio Miní, which are halfway between the two points.
+You can take a plane from Buenos Aires to Posadas airport, visit the wetlands for four days, and then continue your trip to Iguazu.
+There are no flights between Puerto Iguazú and Posadas, but it is possible to connect them by land with a private transfer and see the Ruins of San Ignacio Miní, which are halfway between the two points.

-Best Time to Travel to Ibera Wetlands, Argentina
+Best Time to Travel to Iberà Wetlands, Argentina

-Choose traveling in Spring (September until November) because it has good temperatures, and the wetlands are very colorful and filled with animals, but it also tends to rain a lot.
+Choose traveling in Spring (September until November) because it has suitable temperatures, the wetlands are colorful and filled with animals, but it also tends to rain a lot.

 Family of Capybara ( Carpinchos) that inhabits the Esteros del Iberá

-And If you want to avoid the crowds, travel to Ibera Wetlands, Argentina in winter (June, July, and August), during the low season.
-The temperature will be lower, but the wetlands welcoming and dry.
+And If you want to avoid the crowds, travel to Ibera Wetlands, Argentina, in winter (June, July, and August) during the low season.
+The temperature will be lower, but the wetlands will be welcoming and dry.